 32: Reinhart Knob 6,080

 37: Shining Rock 6,040

 There are unofficially sixty peaks in the southeast that crack the 6,000-foot barrier.
 Some are said to be too close to other named peaks for consideration for the official list, or in the case of a peak such as Clingman's Peak, are off limits due to private property issues.
 In the case of Clingman's Peak, it rivals Mount Gibbes but has a radio tower and fence which prevents it from being officially bagged.
 I don't know why peaks such as Mount Yonaguska and Mount Hardison are not on the official list.

 There are many camping opportunities through the NC/TN highlands where the Southern Sixers are located.
 Depending on the level of development required, there are many choices to be made.
-Some of the state parks near certain sixer peaks have rv sites with full hookups.
-Other campgrounds in National Forests and National Parks have semi-developed sites potable water, tent pads, toilets, but lacking such luxuries as hot showers.
-The Great Smoky Mountains National Park is notable for not having hookups for trailers and rvs and having no showers or hot water.
+Some of the state parks near certain sixer peaks have RV sites with full hookups.
+Other campgrounds in National Forests and National Parks have semi-developed sites with potable water, tent pads, toilets, but lacking such luxuries as hot showers.
+The Great Smoky Mountains National Park is notable for not having hookups for trailers and RVs and having no showers or hot water.